-A Master of Science in Information Security Technology (IST) is an academic expert in the area of digital communication in general, and in information security technology in particular.
+A Master of Science in Information Security Technology (IST) is an academic expert in the area of information security in general, and in computer & network security in particular.
 Information security technology protects data that are stored, transmitted, accessed, or modified against all kinds of threats.
-This can vary from unauthorized access to malicious manipulations.
+Threats can vary from unauthorized access to malicious manipulations.
 Information security technology is essential for secure communication and data protection in many situations.

-The goal of the program is to transform Bachelors in Computer Science and Mathematics into academic experts in the area of digital communication in general and in information security in particular.
+The goal of the program is to transform Bachelors in Computer Science and Mathematics into academic experts in the area of information security in general and computer & networksecurity in particular.
 Alumni will be able to function as researcher or as system developer in university or society.
-They will be well aware of the state-of-the-art in information security technology at the master level.
+They will be well aware of the state of the art in information security technology at the master level.
 They will be able to analyze complex security situations and to reduce them to solvable problems.

 A graduate from the master program